rasec18k/nodejs-hello-world/README.md

 **A simple and stateless "Hello World" Application written in Node.js used to illustrate OpenShift functionality**

+In this lesson, we will ocver the following topics:

+* Creating and deploying a new application in OpenShift (via CLI and GUI)
+*  Scaling the application up and down (via CLI and GUI)
+*  Deploying changes to code to production using the rolling update method (via CLI and GUI)

 ## Prerequisites
 - MiniShift environment is up and running
 - See [Lesson 1 - Install and run Minishift](https://github.com/bugbiteme/openshift_tutorials) for instructions on how to install and run MiniShift
+- Ability to edit files (you will be making some code changes)
+-
 ## Relevent files we will be looking at

 - server.js - Node.js server